randym/activeadmin-axlsx/README.md

 **2012.11.16**
   - Fixed DSL referencing
-  - Added remove_columns to builder and dls
+  - Added delete_columns to builder and DSL

 #Copyright and License
 ----------